CS-UCR/senior-design-project-abraca-data/README.md

 <Screenshot of application>

 ## Dataset to look for when running specific ML model:
- - Use the dataset named source_2021-12-07-09-51-43.csv ( inside Project Screenshots ) to run the ML models that starts with
+ - Use the dataset named source_2021-12-07-09-51-43.csv ( inside Machine Learning Models ) to run the ML models that starts with
  - (With/Without Feature Importance and Random Forest F1 score)

 ## How To Run